-After direct distribution, we get a value called predicted.
+After direct distribution, we get a value which is called predicted.
 To calculate the error, we compare the predicted value with the actual value using the loss function.
 Then we can calculate the derivative of the error value for each weight in the neural network.

-The backpropagation method uses differential calculus rules.
+The back propagation method uses differential calculus rules.
 Gradients (derivatives of error values) are calculated by the weight values of the last layer of the neural network (error signals propagate in the direction opposite to the direct propagation of signals) and are used to calculate layer gradients.

 This process is repeated until the gradients of each weight in the neural network are calculated.
 Then, the gradient value is subtracted from the weight value to reduce the error value.
 This allows you to achieve minimal losses.

 ... is a phenomenon when, during the iteration, the output signal becomes closer to a certain value.
 In order to avoid retraining (problems with new data due to high speed), regularization is used - reducing the complexity of the model while maintaining the parameters.
-In this case, the loss and weight vector (the vector of the studied parameters in this algorithm) are taken into account.
+In this case, the loss and weight vector (the vector of the studied parameters in this algorithm) is taken into account.

 ... is the process of changing the scale of one or more parameters in the range from 0 to 1.
 This method should be used if you do not know how your data is distributed.
 Also, with its help, you can speed up learning.